-VA will select students for the work-study program based on different factors.
-Such factors include:
+VA will select students for the work-study program based on different factors including:

 The number of applicants selected will depend on the availability of VA-related work at your school or at VA facilities in your area.

-You may elect to be paid in advance for 40 percent of the number of hours in your work-study agreement, or for 50 hours, whichever is less.
+You may elect to be paid in advance for 40% of the number of hours in your work-study agreement, or for 50 hours, whichever is less.
 After you've completed the hours covered by your first payment, VA will pay you each time you complete 50 hours of work, or every 2 weeks - whichever comes first.

 Services you perform under a VA work-study program must be related to VA work.
 Examples of acceptable work are: